The Parity Flow Formalism: Tracking Quantum Information Throughout Computation: Labeling stabilizer codes

 \section{Labeling stabilizer codes}

-The flow formalism can also be used to describe the logical effects of operations on physical qubits in stabilizer codes.
-By revealing stabilizer-equivalent operations from a contravariant perspective, this provides flexibility in how a unitary can be applied.
+The Parity Flow formalism can also track the logical effects of operations on physical qubits in stabilizer codes and simultaneously track the stabilizers that define that code.
+This reveals stabilizer-equivalent operations from both a co- and contravariant perspective and thereby flexibility in how a unitary can be applied.
 Furthermore, it shows how the auxiliary qubits in such codes can be used to implement more (commuting) operations in parallel, and thus can lead to significant reductions in quantum circuit depth \cite{klaver2024, Messinger_2023, Fellner2022_applications}.